3.3.2 Domestic Abuse

 7.1 Support for Perpetrators to Change their Behaviours

-Support is offered to the current or ex partners of the perpetrators on these programmes by CRC Partner Link Workers or by local domestic abuse services - it is crucial such support is in place as participating in such programmes can initially increase risk.
+Support is offered to the current or ex partners of the perpetrators on these programmes by Partner Link Workers or by local domestic abuse services - it is crucial such support is in place as participating in such programmes can initially increase risk.

 7.2 Alcohol or Substance Misuse Issues, Learning Difficulties and/or Mental Health Concerns

 Domestic abuse should never be excused or minimised.
 Sometimes these factors may be used by the perpetrator, or others, to deny or minimise their behaviour.
 Responsibility has to be placed with the perpetrator, as the effects are still the same for the victim and any children.
+Substance misuse can also be a coping mechanism for victims.

 Communication is essential between agencies working with all members of the family, in order to share information about treatment take-up / progress etc. and to provide clear and consistent messages to the family.